cSDes1gn/stage-trials/docs/zaber_general.md

-# Notes for Zaber Staging System
+# General Zaber Staging System Notes and Background

 ## Common terminology
 > **positioner**: any motorized device with moving mechanic such as a linear stage, rotational stage, or a stepper.